L/R: Licensed by Royalty: Reception

+Critical response

-Zac Bertschy of Anime News Network commented that it was an "undercooked" show, but had a good dub while it had trouble with episode structure and plot progression.
-He also said that the opening theme song by Billy Preston was catchy because it's "probably one of the best anime theme songs from the past five years, mostly because it doesn't sound like an anime theme song".
+Zac Bertschy of Anime News Network commented that the work was an "undercooked" show, presenting a good dub while having trouble with episode structure and plot progression.
+He added that the opening theme song by Billy Preston was catchy because "[it's] probably one of the best anime theme songs from the past five years, mostly because it doesn't sound like an anime theme song".
 Adam Arseneau felt the series was "too dull to be intriguing or compelling, but too comfortable and easygoing to be a total failure".
-The reviewer for AnimePRO compared the "fluid and loose" exaggerated actions and fight scenes to Lupin III, and enjoyed the rapport between Jack and Rowe.
+A critic for AnimePRO compared the "fluid and loose" exaggerated actions and fight scenes to Lupin III, and enjoyed the rapport between Jack and Rowe.
 They felt that the second volume had the right blend of action, an engaging story, and the right amount of humour.

 Andrew MacLennan enjoyed the use of a British cast for the English dub, feeling it added to the espionage atmosphere, but felt that the story was not sufficiently engaging for an adult audience, despite the M rating.
 Tiffani Nadeau praised VOCAL SIDE's arrangement, saying that the CD flowed well from one track to the next, and Patrick King praised the variety in the songs, feeling the CD held up well even without the context of the series.

+Bamboo Dong was one of many journalists to underscore the dub, citing it as "one of the best English dubs I've ever heard."
+Despite the general lukewarm response, Dub Review singled out the quality of the English dub as well and the authenticity of the British dialects, notably JB Blanc in his portrayal of Rowe.